 As a parent of three, I’ve done my fair share of travelling with a baby or toddler.

-We’ve done big trips and small ones.
+In fact, we’ve done big trips and small ones.
 We’ve taken little ones to Florida, to Gulf Shores, to the Outer Islands of the Carolinas and frequently to the mountains.

 Our family has had great trips and some that were not so great.

 One of the not so great trips includes a 10-hour return from Florida in which my toddler son cried so much, it was like a hellish science experiment committed by massive aliens in a Twilight Zone episode.

 But while there aren’t a lot of things specifically designed for babies and toddlers, there are many things you can do to keep them entertained while the older kids and adults have fun, too.

 With this in mind, here are our top picks for toddler friendly activities throughout the Smoky Mountains, Pigeon Forge and Gatlinburg: